jeremyckahn/rekapi/docs/api.md

 Kapi.prototype.pause ()
 ````

-Pauses the animation.
+Pause the animation.
 A "paused" animation can be resumed from where it left off with `play()`.

 ### stop